Casey's Top 40: The end at Westwood One, and the rebirth of AT40

 Entering the final months of 1997, with Kasem's contract once again up for renewal, problems surfaced between himself and his syndicator.
 While Casey's Top 40 was still a popular program domestically and overseas, by 1997 it was not airing on as many stations as it had during its peak and had disappeared from several large markets altogether.
 Westwood One felt that the decline in affiliates and the subsequent loss of advertising revenue did not justify the demands made by Kasem.
 Kasem was also upset, as a series of mergers made during the previous contract period brought Westwood One under the CBS corporate umbrella and he felt that the new parent had not taken advantage of potential crossover marketing opportunities.

 Still, Westwood One was not willing to risk losing Kasem to a competitor after having him on their roster for the previous nine years and the two sides struck an agreement in December.
 Unlike the previous contracts, Westwood One agreed to only a one-year renewal and included a contingency plan regarding advertising revenue; this would prove important in what followed, as would two significant events that happened to coincide with the renewal of Kasem's contract.

 Toward the end of 1997, Evergreen Media Corporation and Chancellor Broadcasting combined to form Chancellor Media, a forerunner of today's iHeartRadio.
 The newly merged company decided shortly thereafter to enter the radio syndication game and AMFM Radio Networks (now Premiere Radio Networks) was formed as a result.
 Chancellor began seeking out high-end talent to fill spots in its syndication lineup, and one of their targets proved to be Kasem, who was mutually interested.

-Meanwhile, Kasem had just regained the rights to the American Top 40 brand.
-When he left ABC Watermark in 1988, he agreed to let the network keep the branding.
-Six years later, ABC Watermark ceased distributing the program in the United States, with the remaining episodes airing internationally until January 1995.
-Per the terms of the severance agreement, ABC then had a set amount of time to use the AT40 brand in some form within a set time frame; if they did not, they would no longer be allowed to license it.
+Meanwhile, there was another significant development in Kasem's career that happened around this same time, and it involved the licensing arrangement mentioned earlier.
+ABC Watermark had cancelled American Top 40 in 1994, and the show aired its final edition in January of 1995.
+In December 1997, the licensing arrangement had lapsed, and as per its original terms both Kasem and co-creator Don Bustany were to have the rights to the branding revert to them.
+Shortly after Kasem left the show, Bustany had decided to retire and have no further involvement with ABC Watermark; this left Kasem with sole possession of the branding.

-The deadline came toward the end of 1997, and per the contract, ABC was to hand the branding back to Kasem and Don Bustany, the original holders of the trademark.
-However, after 1988, Bustany retired from AT40 and would have no further involvement; Kasem thus received sole possession.
-He had wanted to exploit them earlier, but Westwood One was not receptive.
-AMFM was, and Kasem worked to sign a new deal with them despite what had just happened at Westwood One.
-Examining his new deal, Kasem found an out in the advertising revenue clause mentioned before.
+This had created another point of contention between Kasem and Westwood One, as he wanted to change the name of Casey's Top 40 to American Top 40 and the network was not willing to oblige.
+AMFM, however, was, and despite having just signed the extension with Westwood One, Kasem was now eager to move to AMFM.
+He found a loophole in the advertising revenue clause mentioned before.
 The clause stated that if the countdown was not generating $6 million in advertising revenue, both sides had an option to break the contract.